OUR CREATIVE TEAM

 He has worked as a development executive (The Gibson Group, Screentime Communicado), tertiary screenwriting lecturer (Unitec, South Seas School of Film and Television), producer (The Strip, TV pilot Oswald Gold, and short films Cogito and Be Careful…) and director (Be Careful…).

 Alan has worked as an actor, stand-up comic, script assessor and budget analyst.
-As a film & TV production accountant – on films like Andrew Adamson’s Mr. Pip, and the recent Evil Dead remake – he has been responsible for managing numerous multi-million dollar budgets.
-Alan is the treasurer of the Broadway Dreams Foundation New Zealand, and the New Zealand Writers’ Guild.
-Alan is also writing and producing a jukebox musical, using the songs of legendary Australian singer/song-writer, Paul Kelly, which is due to open in Australia in 2020.
-He is attached to several film, TV, and graphic novel projects, at various stages of development, as a writer and/or producer.
+As a film & TV production accountant – on films like Andrew Adamson’s Mr. Pip, the Evil Dead remake, and the upcoming Netflix interactive romantic comedy, Choose Love, – he has been responsible for managing numerous multi-million dollar budgets.
+He is attached to a number of film and graphic novel projects at various stages of development, as a writer and/or producer.

 Lesley has a wealth of experience in production and operations management in performing arts, particularly with children and young adults.
 She is currently Performing Arts Administrator at Kristin School in Albany, where she is also Production Manager of their four major annual productions and manager of the itinerant music programme.

 For many years, Lesley has worked as a volunteer for a number of performing arts organisations in NZ, where she has assisted and gained extensive experience working behind the scenes in a variety of areas.
-She is currently the Managing Director of the Broadway Dreams Foundation NZ, where she was instrumental in ensuring the success of their inaugural Summer Intensive programme in 2018 and the expansion of the programme for 2019 and beyond.
-Prior to that she was on the Board of CCMT (Centre City MusicTheatre) and for 5-years she was production manager and on the Board of Trustees of ACTA (Auckland City Theatre Academy).
+She was the Managing Director of the Broadway Dreams Foundation NZ, where she was instrumental in ensuring the success of their inaugural Summer Intensive programme in 2018 and the expansion of the programme for 2019 and beyond.
+Prior to that she was on the Board of CCMT (Centre City MusicTheatre) and ACTA (Auckland City Theatre Academy).
 Lesley continues to work closely with the Farmers Santa Parade, where she has arranged for various groups of students to participate in the parade for a number of years.

-Lesley worked with Lunchbox Theatrical Productions (UK) as stage manager and production assistant during the audition process for both the international touring productions of The Sound of Music and Annie, and as head chaperone for the Annie tour.
+Lesley worked with Lunchbox Theatrical Productions (UK) for the international touring productions of The Sound of Music and Annie.
 She also assisted with the national audition process to cast the children for Ben McDonald Productions’ national tour of The Sound of Music.